 forgot its traditions, forgot

-that feeds families’ needs,
+to quench the flame that feeds families’ needs,

 forgot it’s self-seeking greed.

 I guess they got lost in the flurry of fog